The Hole in the Ground (2019 film): Plot

-Sarah begins to note odd changes in Chris, when he becomes more sociable and develops a fondness for Sarah's cooking, which he previously hated, and when Sarah confronts him about finding his toy soldier in the forest during a run, he grows enraged and pushes the dinner table in an uncharacteristic display of strength.
+Sarah begins to note odd changes in Chris when he becomes more sociable and develops a fondness for Sarah's cooking, which he previously hated.
+When Sarah confronts him about finding his toy soldier in the forest during a run, he grows enraged and pushes the dinner table in an uncharacteristic display of strength.
 One night Sarah observes Chris catching and eating a spider.

 During Chris's performance in the school talent show, Sarah becomes convinced the boy is not Chris.
 She hides a camera in Chris's room in an effort to monitor his behavior and later shows Des the video footage.
 He is dismissive but cannot reassure her that the boy in the video is her son.

 Sarah mixes her sedatives into Chris's food and later confronts him about his identity after Chris fails to recognize their favorite game.
 The imposter Chris attacks Sarah, knocking her unconscious.
 He buries Sarah's head in the ground but is knocked out by the sedatives soon after.
 Sarah frees herself and drags the imposter to the house's basement, where she uses a mirror to reveal the imposter to be an inhuman creature.
 Sarah locks him in the basement and flees to the forest's sinkhole.

 Sarah goes to the bottom of the sinkhole and eventually finds Chris still alive among dozens of formless and faceless creatures.
 As the two escape, she is followed by one of the creatures, which takes Sarah's form.
 They manage to escape, and Sarah sets the house on fire with the imposter Chris still inside.
-Later, she and Chris start a new life in an unnamed city in an apartment filled with mirrors.
+Sarah and Chris start a new life in an unnamed city in an apartment filled with mirrors.
 She takes pictures of Chris from her window, one of which shows a blurred face.